logotyp inwedo

 In IT projects, we need the same: a fixed reference point that guides decisions even when everything around you is changing.
 That’s why we created Polaris.

-It emerged from over 10 years of work on end-to-end IT projects and team extension engagements.
-In 2022, we formalised it as part of an internal project audit combined with ISO 27001 and ISO 9001 certification.
-This made Polaris a coherent, practical tool that supports everyday project decisions — not a collection of abstract principles.
+It emerged from over ten years of work on end-to-end IT projects and team extension engagements.
+In 2022, we formalised it as part of an internal project audit, combined with ISO 27001 and ISO 9001 certification.
+This turned Polaris into a coherent, practical tool that supports everyday project decisions — not just a collection of abstract principles.

-We’re sharing Polaris because we believe in a culture of openness and in exchanging knowledge and experience.
-Over the years, it’s helped us structure our work, learn from mistakes and develop shared quality standards.
+We’re sharing Polaris because we believe in a culture of openness and in the exchange of knowledge and experience.
+Over the years, it has helped us structure our work, learn from mistakes, and develop shared quality standards.

 Now we’re putting it out there — so other teams can learn from it, draw inspiration, or simply compare their own approach to quality and collaboration.